-Trigger Warning: Suicide, depression
+Trigger Warning: Suicide, Depression, Child Loss

-My beautiful son has ended his life after a long, ferocious battle with severe depression and persistent suicidal ideation.
+My beautiful son has ended his life after a long, brave, ferocious battle with severe depression and persistent suicidal ideation.

 He wanted to live.
 Wanting to live and knowing how are two different things.
 And mental illness, just like cancer, is not something we choose.
 It is not shameful or a reflection of character.
 And it is not the fullness of who we are.

 Jairus was a deep thinker and challenged me to consider and see differently.
 He was playful, loved to tease, and loved when I’d play video games with him that scared me.
 (And of course, in no way does this begin to sum up the incredible person he was.)
 He was also a deeply sensitive soul who wrestled hard and wasn’t sure he was good enough.

 Besides his dad and I, he had a solid crew of friends and his two sisters who also loved him deeply.
 He knew he was loved.

 In honour of Jairus, laugh with your family- belly laugh.
 Love your people without condition.
 Meet each other where you’re at.
 Talk about mental health with your kids – and about what lights them up and makes them afraid.
 Listen well.
 Take care of yourself so you model health to the people you love.

 And remember, life is so damn short so don’t waste a day on things that don’t truly matter.

 It feels like an impossibility that we will continue to live and that the world will keep turning without him but somehow we will – for our daughters who also deserve to live a full life even though their big brother is gone.

 In one heartbeat for yours